 Under the supervision of a preceptor, students will demonstrate clinical skill proficiencies while integrating knowledge into clinical decision making during the performance of direct patient care.
 Specifically, clinical practice will focus on the prevention, treatment, immediate care, evaluation, and rehabilitation of the lower extremity and lumbar spine.
+Students must complete a minimum of 90 clinical hours during the course.
 Prerequisite: ATH 510, 514, 515.